Are Battery Toys Bad For Babies?

 Just like older kids and adults, babies can get overstimulated.
 Frequent overstimulation causes an excess production of stress hormones, which could make your baby over-sensitive to their environment.

-When using a battery operated toy, pay attention to your baby’s cues.
-These are signs of overstimulation in babies:
+When using a battery-operated toy, pay close attention to your baby’s cues.
+Signs of overstimulation may include:

-This is a good time to create a more calming environment by dimming the lights, swaddling, or gently rocking them.
-The ability to properly process sensory information paves the pathways in babies’ brains for regulation, coping skills, and attention span.
+If you notice these signals, it’s a good time to create a more calming environment by dimming the lights, swaddling, or gently rocking your baby.
+The ability to process sensory information at a comfortable pace helps build the neural pathways that support regulation, coping skills, and attention span.

-Another good rule of thumb is to pay attention to your own cues.
-If you feel irritated, annoyed, and overstimulated by your baby’s battery toy, they probably will too!
+Another helpful rule of thumb is to pay attention to your own cues.
+If you feel irritated, annoyed, or overstimulated by a noisy toy, your baby likely feels the same way.

 In addition to reducing the use of battery toys, consider these safety precautions: